nim-lang/nimble/readme.markdown

 Publishes your Nimble package to the official Nimble package repository.

-**Note:** Requires a valid Github account.
+**Note:** Requires a valid GitHub account.

 ### nimble tasks

-For a nimble package in the current working directory, list the tasks which that package defines.
+For a Nimble package in the current working directory, list the tasks which that package defines.
 This is only supported for packages utilising the new nimscript .nimble files.